kontrabida02/computer-science/README.md

 **Duration**.
 It is possible to finish within about 2 years if you plan carefully and devote roughly 20 hours/week to your studies.

-> **Warning:** While the spreadsheet is a useful tool to estimate the time you need to complete this curriculum, it may not be up-to-date.
-Use the spreadsheet just to estimate the time you need.
+> **Warning:** The spreadsheet may not be up-to-date.
+Use the spreadsheet to estimate the time you need.
 Use the [OSSU CS website](https://cs.ossu.dev) or [the repo](https://github.com/ossu/computer-science) to see what courses to do.

 # Curriculum